-This article (just as anything else on this website) contains affiliate links, and we may get referral commission at no additional cost to you
+This article contains affiliate links, and we get referral commission at no additional cost to you.

 How to join AliExpress Affiliate Program?